rajasegar/awesome-htmx/README.md

 ### Lua

 - [TodoMVC App](https://github.com/syarul/todomvc-lua-luasocket-htmx-_hyperscript) - TodoMVC App built with `Lua`, `Luasocket`, `HTMX` and `_hyperscript`.
 Lua is fast and lightweight where virtually map very close to C.

+### PowerShell

+- [podex](https://github.com/adminware/podex) - Podex - a framework for building full-stack web applications using PowerShell/Pode for the backend and htmx for the frontend.

 ### Other